commercetools/ui-kit/.changeset/selfish-houses-jump.md

 '@commercetools-uikit/date-time-input': patch
 ---

-Updated packages to use localized placeholders for date/time inputs.
+Updated package to use localized placeholders for date/time inputs.